 1. There’s more than one way to connect

 If it was just a case of everyone offering the same basic internet service, then it’d be simple.
-But it’s likely there’s options available to you that could make your internet faster or cheaper than you’d initially think.
+But there are more options available that could make your internet faster or cheaper than you’d think.

-The NBN is making its way across the country faster and faster, and there is already a huge number of areas and buildings that have access to it.
+The NBN continues to make its way across the country.
+There is already a huge number of areas and buildings that have access to it.
 If you can get it, you’ll want it, as it’s designed to meet the growing data needs of modern life – as well as giving you more control over your choice of ISP.
-Check the NBN rollout map to see if your area has coverage already – and if you’ve just moved into a new apartment or a home in a new estate, look for the tell-tale white NBN box that indicates that the fibre’s already arrived there.
+Check the NBN rollout map to see if your area has coverage already.
+If you’ve just moved into a new apartment or a home in a new estate, look for the tell-tale white NBN box that indicates that the fibre’s already arrived there.
 In some city areas, Telstra and TPG have also set up their own fibre networks running to the basement of apartment buildings to provide high-speed access.
 Check with your building manager if you’re unsure.

 In a large percentage of metropolitan areas, there’s also the option of cable internet, offered by both Telstra and Optus using Foxtel’s pay TV cables.
 While not designed for internet usage initially, it can potentially be as fast as the NBN.
 However, choosing cable internet does have the downside of limiting your choice of ISP.
 Those pay TV cables are progressively being moved over to the NBN, and once that happens you’ll be able to choose any ISP you like.